Stock market today: Wall Street holds firmer after Hong Kong stocks fall to worst day since 2008

 Traders have abandoned expectations for the Fed to cut its main interest rate by a larger-than-usual half of a percentage point at its next meeting, for example.
 Instead, they’re largely betting on a traditional-sized cut of a quarter of a percentage point, according to data from CME Group.
 Some are even betting on a small possibility the Fed could keep its main rate steady in November.

-On Wall Street, PepsiCo was 0.6% higher after after it delivered stronger profit for the latest quarter than analysts expected, though its revenue fell short.
+On Wall Street, PepsiCo rose 1.3% after delivering stronger profit for the latest quarter than analysts expected, though its revenue fell short.

 CEO Ramon Laguarta also said the company now expects a "low single-digit" increase in an important measure of revenue for the year after it had earlier forecast growth of about 4%.
 U.S. consumers continue to pull back on buying snacks and drinks after years of price increases.